 Slam dunk From courtside to bedside: WNBA team physician forges her own path in sports medicine Driven by a passion for service and healing, sports medicine physician Frazier Keitt, DO, currently serves as team physician for the WNBA’s Atlanta Dream and for Morehouse College athletics.
 Nov.
-19, 2025WednesdayNovember 2025 issue DOs to Know Angel Green, DO and Alex Sher, DO, MSN, APRN Angel Green, DO, is an internal medicine resident at ETSU in Johnson City, Tennessee.
-Alex Sher, DO, MSN, APRN, is a psychiatry resident at BayCare Health in Tampa, Florida.
+19, 2025WednesdayNovember 2025 issue DOs to Know Angel Green, DO and Alex Sher, DO, MSN, APRN Dr. Green is an internal medicine resident at ETSU in Johnson City, Tennessee.
+Connect with him on LinkedIn.
+Dr. Sher is a psychiatry resident at BayCare Health in Tampa, Florida.
 Contact Dr. Green

 I was interested in pursuing sports medicine but am unsure where to start.
 I am currently a family medicine physician practicing in the outpatient setting.
 Is there any opportunities or ways to learn more about whether pursuing this path is still an option?
 Nov.
 20, 2025, at 2:51 pm Reply